Matas Jogėla

-Matas Jogėla (born July 10, 1998) is a Lithuanian professional basketball player for Neptūnas Klaipėda of the Lithuanian Basketball League (LKL) and the Champions League.
+Matas Jogėla (born 10 July 1998) is a Lithuanian professional basketball player for Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA) and the EuroCup.
 A native of Tauragė, he has competed with the Lithuania under-18 team, winning a silver medal.

 Professional career

 Jogėla began his career with the reserve team of Lietuvos rytas Vilnius, averaging 9.3 points, 2.0 rebounds, and 1.0 assists at the Adidas Next Generation Tournament (ANGT) in 2015–16.

 In his first season with Žalgiris-2 Kaunas of the National Basketball League (NKL) in 2016–17, Jogėla averaged 5.6 points, 3.6 rebounds, and 1.1 assists per game.
 However, a foot injury sidelined him for a large part of the season.
 Next year, he was one of the team's leading players, averaging 11.5 points and 5 rebounds.

-On April 10, 2018, Jogėla announced his intentions to enter the 2018 NBA draft.
-In August, Jogėla joined Žalgiris main team preseason camp, but was then loaned to Dzūkija Alytus for the rest of the 2018–2019 season.
+On 10 April 2018, Jogėla announced his intentions to enter the 2018 NBA draft.
+In August, Jogėla joined Žalgiris Kaunas preseason camp, but was then loaned to Dzūkija Alytus for the rest of the 2018–19 season.

-On September 19, 2019, he has signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).
+On 19 September 2019, Jogėla signed with Neptūnas Klaipėda of the Lithuanian Basketball League (LKL).

+On 13 June 2023, Jogėla signed a one-year deal with Río Breogán of the Spanish Liga ACB.

+On 3 July 2024, Jogėla signed a two-year contract with Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.

+On 26 July 2025, Jogėla signed a two-year contract with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).